Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/PrepareForTheWorkshop.rst

 **Background Material**

-Having a quick look at these links may help you know w you can return to when you need some thelp
+Take a quick look at the following so you can return to then if you need some help

 - `Key papers and manuals <Background>`
 - `Helpful links <NeedHelp>`
 - `Meteorology <BGM0>`
-- `Metrics for Model evaluation <BGE0>`
+- `Metrics for model evaluation <BGE0>`